Taliwat/Password-Generator/README.md

 - [Usage]
 - [Credits]
-- [License]

 ## Usage

--Either use the slide bar or enter in how many digits you would like to have in your new password.

 -  Select which variables you would like to be used in your new password and check on the boxes that apply.

--Click on the button below in Red marked 'Generate Password" and your new password will display in the box.
+-Click on the button below in Red marked 'Generate Password", choose how you want your new password to render and your new password will display in the box.

--Repeat with different variables and combinations of digits until you get the password you desire.

 ## Credits
+Ryaan Mennemeier

-## License
+## Contact
+Email: kalpha1865@gmail.com
+Github: